• Skip to primary navigation

 How to make this Roasted Garlic Mushroom

 • Clean the mushroom with a kitchen towel, do not wash it.
 If you have to wash it, then just scrub it gently with a wet kitchen towel.
 The mushroom will not brown nicely if it's wet.
+In an ovenproof dish, layer the whole mushroom, along with the sliced stems of the mushroom.

-• In an ovenproof dish, layer the whole mushroom, thinly sliced garlic cloves, butter knobs here and there, sliced lemon juice and fresh herbs (not the cilantro or the parsley).
-Salt and pepper.
+• Add thinly sliced garlic cloves, butter knobs here and there, sliced lemon juice and fresh herbs (rosemary and sage).
+Season with salt and pepper.

 The broth that gets created from roasting mushroom with butter and lemon is so flavorful that I always munch more bread in the process.
 It’s amazing how with such minimal effort and ingredients you can come up with robust taste.